Stuffed Pepper Soup

 And if I may say so, the soup is just way, WAY better.

 Looking for another delicious recipe using Red Gold Tomatoes?
 Be sure to check out this Easy Chicken Chili.
 It has quickly become one of our favorites.
-And although these easy baked pork chops don’t contain tomatoes, they’re pretty darn amazing too.
+And although these easy baked pork chops and Best Clam Chowder doesn’t contain tomatoes, they’re pretty darn amazing too.

 Stuffed Pepper Soup